 Computes the value of the single or the multiple tree measure, respectively, for each prime implicant contained in a logic bagging model to specify the importance of the prime implicant for classification, if the response is binary.
 If the response is quantitative, the importance is specified by a measure based on the log2-transformed mean square prediction error.

-'''
+If the response is a time to an event, performance measures for time-to-event models are employed to determine the importance measures.

-vim.logicFS(log.out, useN = TRUE, onlyRemove = FALSE, prob.case = 0.5,

-addInfo = FALSE, addMatImp = TRUE)
+''' vim.logicFS(log.out, neighbor = NULL, adjusted = FALSE, useN = TRUE, onlyRemove = FALSE, prob.case = 0.5, addInfo = FALSE, score = c("DPO", "Conc", "Brier", "PL"), ensemble = FALSE, addMatImp = TRUE) '''

-'''